YeagerCS/sneaker.js/README.md

 You have bound your input, now lets print the input on [click of a button](#button-clicks) to check.
 For larger forms you may want a different approach for reading form data.
 Read the following if you want an alternative.

 ### Better Form Input
-It can be annoying to define every InputBind individually, that's why sneaker.js has some handy methods for it.
+It can be annoying to define every SyncText individually, that's why sneaker.js has some handy methods for it.

 Form.snkr
 ```js